 The Forest Service was struggling to inform people of accessible trails in the National Forest.
 Current hikers, bikers, and outdoor enthusiasts were not aware of their web application.
 They needed a way to quickly let people know of trails, weather conditions and relevant local alerts.

-"How might we create awareness of trails so that outdoor enthusiast have better knowledge of the trails."
+"How might we create trail awareness so that outdoor enthusiasts have better knowledge of openings and closures."

 Five Talent and the Deschutes National Forest decided to implement a kiosk for their new information center with a complementary mobile app based on the Forest Service's API, enabling us to pull live data for trail updates.

 I worked with their development team to ideate and implement the design.
 We first tested the kiosk MVP and then were able to see the app live during the grand opening (I recorded video of users using the app).
 Based on feedback post go-live we made iterated on the kiosk app.

 Key Outcomes & Learning